slaclab/VADER-Analytics/mlpowerflow/README.md

 estimation; the inverse mapping model also discussed in the paper.

 The voltage estimation problem is laid out as follows:
-- Inputs: Real and reactive power injections measured at the leaf nodes (customer level data) and substation level aggregation point
+- Inputs: Real and reactive power injections measured at the leaf nodes (customer level data) and an aggregation point
-- Outputs: Voltage magnitude at the substation level.
+- Outputs: Voltage magnitude at the aggregation point.

 The Voltage_Estimation_Use_Case.ipynb example and InverseMLPF class in this package are built to address this case, as well as voltage estimation with any other data set - the same model and tools